 Destination Management Plan

-Council is preparing a Destination Management Plan (DMP) to create a collaborative roadmap for building and managing Maitland’s visitor economy.
+Council has prepared a Destination Management Plan (DMP) to create a collaborative roadmap for building and managing Maitland’s visitor economy.

 Compared with tourism, the visitor economy recognises the broader range of contributing activities and businesses which directly serve visitors, such as hotels, transport providers, tour companies and attractions, as well as those involved indirectly, such as retail and food production.